niuers/python/objects.md

 suit='clubs'), Card(rank='7', suit='hearts'), Card(rank='9', suit='spades')]
 ```
 * protocols are dynamic: random.shuffle doesn’t care what type of argument it gets, it only needs the object to implement part of the mutable sequence protocol (i.e. `__setitem__` method).
 It doesn’t even matter if the object was “born” with the necessary methods or if they were somehow acquired later.

+* Monkey patching has a bad reputation.
+If abused, it can lead to systems that are hard to understand and maintain.
+The patch is usually tightly coupled with its target, making it brittle.
+Another problem is that two libraries that apply monkey-patches may step on each other’s toes, with the second library to run destroying patches of the first.

+* But monkey patching can also be useful, for example, to make a class implement a protocol at runtime.
+The adapter design pattern solves the same problem by implementing a whole new class.

+* It’s easy to monkey-patch Python code, but there are limitations.
+Unlike Ruby and JavaScript, Python does not let you monkey-patch the built-in types.
+I actually consider this an advantage, because you can be certain that a `str` object will always have those same methods.
+This limitation reduces the chance that external libraries try to apply conflicting patches.

 ## ABC
 * ABCs, like descriptors and metaclasses, are tools for building frameworks.
 Therefore, only a very small minority of Python developers can create ABCs without imposing unreasonable limitations and needless work on fellow programmers.